MamadKz/movie-character-app/README.md

-# movie-character-app
+# Movie Character App

 This app is made for the series Rick and Morty, which includes different parts of this program...

-Online streaming of each episode will be added soon
+Online streaming of each episode will be added soon ...

+# App Preview